Resilience-ASU/ActivityLog-IOS/README.md

 ActivityLog - HeatMappers has five main functionalities.
 First, it notifies users from 8am to 8pm at every two hours interval to remind about activity logging.
 Secondly, it periodically collects users’ locations at a certain pre-defined time interval.
 Thirdly, it can be paired with a portable Kestrel Drop device to inform users about current temperature, relative humidity and heat stress index.
 Fourthly, the mobile application contains a link to HeatMappers online survey from Qualtric platform.
 Lastly, all collected data (location, time, temperature, relative humidity, heat stress index, human activity) are synced with a cloud database that can help researchers monitor data collection progress in a real-time manner and reduce data cleaning efforts.

-# App Store Downloading Link
+# App Store Download Link
 https://apps.apple.com/us/app/myactivitylog/id1388722187

 # Paper Citation